DNadas98/freeoam-hiking-companion-app/README.md

 ## Roadmap

-- See the [open issues](https://github.com/DNadas98/freeroam-hiking-companion/issues) for a full list of proposed features (and known issues).
+- See the <a href="https://github.com/users/DNadas98/projects/6">Project Board</a> for the state of the project, a list of planned features and issues in all related project repositories.

 ## License